 Bush-Cheney Administration alumni have risen from the ashes to denounce President Obama’s decision to force Congress to play its constitutional role in a decision to use military force in Syria.
-It is, they insist, yet another surrender of power by a feckless President presiding over the degradation of the Executive Branch itself, the empowerment of which was one of their central goals.

 Welcome to TNR’s 2011 List Issue.
 In putting the issue together, we had one major priority: to avoid creating a power list featuring anyone who regularly dominates headlines.
 Instead, we had a different idea: What if we revealed something about D.C. by documenting who quietly wields power?
 From there, we began to hatch other ideas for lists, and we realized that—while they can certainly be cheap gimmicks—lists can also convey a lot about a city.
 Below is the first list from the issue: Washington’s most powerful, least famous people.

 Harold Koh and John Yoo are two peas in a pod, except that Yoo is the right-wing pea and Koh is the left-wing pea.
 Yoo, a Justice Department lawyer during the Bush administration, interpreted “torture” narrowly in order to advance a constitutional agenda in which executive power has primacy.
 This interpretation permitted the Bush administration to use harsh interrogation tactics on suspected members of Al Qaeda.